All Episodes

 She read a transcript of this press conference and wrote this summary for me.

-Well, now that frankly, uh absurd.
+Well, now that, frankly, absurd.

-He went on to say, to those eleven million, we will provide you with a path to citizenship so you can come out of the shadows, educate yourselves and feed your families, and become very profitable and very important members of our society.
+He went on to say, to those 11 million, we will provide you with a path to citizenship so you can come out of the shadows, educate yourselves and feed your families, and become very profitable and very important members of our society.

-Um pretty much sums it up.
+Pretty much sums it up.

 I want you to hear James Sensenbrenner.